Validation of the Reference Impedance in Multiline Calibration with Stepped Impedance Standards: Extraction the Reflection Coefficient of the Impedance Transition

-Lastly, for the third model, $t^2$ and $r$ are given by
+Lastly, for the third model, $t^2$ and $r$ are given by:

-We should note that the equations for the parasitic elements of the three models are not used in the following discussion, as we mainly care about $\Gamma$.
-However, these equations could be used as an accurate approach for the general characterization of impedance transitions of various types of transmission lines.
-Furthermore, all equations we derived for the left impedance transition can be used for the right impedance transition by simply substituting $g_{ij}$ by the following relationships:
+It should be noted that the equations for the parasitic elements of the three models are not used in the following discussion, as we are mainly concerned with $\Gamma$.
+However, these equations could be used as an accurate approach for the general characterization of impedance transitions of various transmission lines.
+Additionally, all the equations derived for the left side of the stepped impedance transition can be used for the right side by simply substituting $g_{ij}$ with the following relationships: